-What is ICAC (Internet Crimes Against Children Task Force)?
+What is Internet Crimes Against Children Task Force (ICAC)?

-The Internet Crimes Against Children (ICAC) Unit is a subdivision of the Sexual Assault and Abuse Section of the Crimes Against Youth and Family (CAYF) Bureau of the Investigative Services Division.
-The ICAC Unit is attached to the Las Vegas Internet Crimes Against Children (LVICAC) Task Force is one of more than 45 such Task Forces nationally and operates in partnership with the Federal Bureau of Investigation, Innocent Images Program, and is staffed by members of both organizations.
-The LVICAC employs both overt and undercover methods in the investigation of state and federal crimes pertaining to computers and the Internet as they are employed to sexually exploit or endanger children.
+The Internet Crimes Against Children (ICAC) Unit is a subdivision of the Sexual Assault and Abuse Section of the Homicide and Sex Crimes (HSC) Bureau of the Investigative Services Division.
+The ICAC Unit is attached to the Nevada Internet Crimes Against Children (NVICAC) Task Force and is one of 61 such Task Forces nationally.
+NVICAC operates in partnership with the Federal Bureau of Investigation Child Exploitation Task Force (CETF) and various other law enforcement agencies located throughout the state of Nevada.
+The NVICAC employs both overt and undercover methods in the investigation of state and federal crimes pertaining to computers and the Internet as they are employed to sexually exploit or endanger children.

 What crimes does ICAC investigate?

-Crimes as the manufacture, distribution or possession of child pornography, luring children with technology, kidnap, sexual assault, statutory sexual seduction, lewdness with a minor, open and gross lewdness, interstate travel for the purpose of sex with a minor, interstate transmission of child pornography and related offences.
-ICAC investigators work closely with other CAYF detectives and crimes often overlap Department sections and squads.
-ICAC cases generally involve three things: a child, a computer, and a sexually related crime.
+Crimes such as the manufacturing, distribution or possession of child pornography; luring children with technology, kidnap, sexual assault, statutory sexual seduction, lewdness with a minor, open and gross lewdness, interstate travel for the purpose of sex with a minor, interstate transmission of child pornography and related offences.
+ICAC investigators work closely with other HSC detectives and crimes often overlap between department sections and squads.
+ICAC cases generally involve three things: a child, an electronic device such as a computer or cellular phone, and a sexually related crime.

 Who works there and what do they do?

-The ICAC Unit is supervised by a Police Sergeant and has four full time LVMPD detectives assigned.
-They are responsible for the screening and review of reported crimes, proactive and reactive undercover investigations, case assignments, probable cause arrests, search warrants, case submittal packages, forensic examinations of computers and media, teaching and community outreach, coordination of technical support, supervision of a federal grant, compliance with DOJ, OJJDP and national ICAC Task Force guidelines.
+The ICAC Unit is supervised by a police sergeant and has four full time LVMPD detectives assigned, an Investigative Specialist and a computer analyst.
+They are responsible for the screening and review of reported crimes, proactive and reactive undercover investigations, case assignments, probable cause arrests, search warrants, case submittal packages, examinations of computers and media, teaching and community outreach, coordination of technical support, supervision of a federal grants, compliance with Department of Justice (DOJ), Office of Juvenile Justice and Delinquency Program (OJJDP) and national ICAC Task Force guidelines.

 How are cases screened?